bilenkonito/ArkanisOverlay/README.md

 ## 🚀 What is Arkanis Overlay?

 **Arkanis Overlay** is a usability-focused, in-game companion overlay for **Star Citizen**.
 It aims to provide players with direct access to essential tools and information without having to leave the game or juggle external websites.
-Inspired by the *RatScanner* project from the Tarkov community, this project is built with a strong focus on reliability, extensibility, and community collaboration.
+Inspired by the *[RatScanner](https://ratscanner.com/)* project from the Tarkov community, this project is built with a strong focus on reliability, extensibility, and community collaboration.

 The overlay is currently in **active development** and driven by a clear mission:
 > **Minimize friction, maximize immersion.**

 ---

-## ✨ Key Features (MVP)
+## ✨ Key User Features (MVP)

 - 🔍 **In-Game Search Tool**
   Find general and commonly-needed game information fast — no more alt-tabbing to search websites.

+- 📦 **Integrated Community Data**
+  Seamlessly connected with [UEX](https://uexcorp.space) and other community tools to enrich in-game decision-making.

+## 🖥️ Solution Features

 - ⚙️ **WPF-Hosted Blazor App**
   Built in C# using modern UI technologies for smooth performance and extensibility.

-- 📦 **Integrated Community Data**
-  Seamlessly connected with [UEX](https://uexcorp.space) and other community tools to enrich in-game decision-making.

 - 🧪 **Community-Driven Development**
   Built in collaboration with players and devs who actively use and shape the tools.